shopware/docs/guides/plugins/plugins/plugin-fundamentals/listening-to-events.md

 Registering your subscriber to Shopware 6 is also as simple as it is in Symfony.
 You're simply registering your \(subscriber\) service by mentioning it in the `services.xml`.
-The only difference to a normal service is, that you need to add the `kernel.event_subscriber` tag to your subscriber for it to be recognized as such.
+The only difference to a normal service is that you need to add the `kernel.event_subscriber` tag to your subscriber for it to be recognized as such.

 ```php
 // <plugin root>/src/Resources/config/services.xml